 Field & Lab Work

 Our research is typically built around observations of animals in nature.
 This work in nature motivates our research questions and provides the data we require to answer them.
-KU herpetologists have active field research programs in Malaysia, Madagascar, Indonesia, Fiji, the Solomon Islands, the Philippines, and on Hispaniola.
-In a typical year, our researchers will participate in more than a dozen research expeditions, often involving international teams where KU researchers work side by side with researchers from the host country.
+In a typical year, our researchers will participate in more than a dozen research expeditions in locations around the globe, often involving international teams where KU researchers work side by side with researchers from the host country.
 Our field work typically generates important new research collections that are jointly curated by KU and affiliated institutions in our host countries.
+Over the past three years (2013-2016) we have been involved with expeditions to at least 12 countries, including the Philippines, India, Cuba, the Solomon Islands, Madagascar, Malaysia, Cameroon, Dominican Republic, the Bahamas, Brazil, Mongolia, and Indonesia.